 The Duchess Who Wasn’t Day

 The Duchess Who Wasn’t Day is a holiday that commemorates and celebrates the life of Irish author Margaret Wolfe Hungerford.
-Her light romantic fiction became popular through the English-speaking world of the 19th century, and she published the majority of her work under the pen name “The Duchess.”
+Her light romantic fiction became popular throughout the English-speaking world of the 19th century, and she published the majority of her work under the pen name “The Duchess.”

 A Brief Biography of Margaret Wolfe Hungerford